DeJaFUU/calculator/README.md

 the the display.
 The state is a little harder to understand so if you have any qeustions about it feel free to contact me!

+## How to use

+A static Github page has been provided to check out the application without having to an `npm install`.
+If you clone the project all that is need to start the application is `npm install` which will install dependencies for React & Redux.
+After installing `npm start` will launch the local copy of the project.
+For building `npm build` can be used, and to create a static page like the one linked in the project you can use `npm deploy` after running the `npm build` command.

 ## Known issues